jclouds/legacy-jclouds/documentation/devguides/contributing-to-jclouds.markdown

 isn't critical (ex. new instance type, state, etc.)
 In fact, throwing an exception essentially disables functionality.
 Instead, let's return UNRECOGNIZED for any enums we cannot parse.

+### How we ensure BlobStore doesn't overrun our account with hundreds of containers

+The test initializer makes a BlobStoreContext shared across all tests in the same suite.
+Tests that extend BaseBlobStoreIntegrationTest use this BlobStore, and share a pool of containers during tests.
+These containers are created before the suite is started.

+This is so that you can run many tests concurrently, even if your blobstore can only allow creation of 5 buckets or containers.
+That's achieved by try/finally block like below:

+{% highlight java %}
+ @Test(groups = { "integration", "live" })
+ public void testGetIfNoneMatch() throws UnsupportedEncodingException {
+   String container = getContainerName();
+   try {

+     String name = "apples";

+     String goodETag = addObjectAndValidateContent(container, name);

+     context.getBlobStore().getBlob(container, name, ifETagDoesntMatch("powerfrisbee"));
+     validateContent(container, name);

+     try {
+       context.getBlobStore().getBlob(container, name, ifETagDoesntMatch(goodETag));
+     } catch (HttpResponseException ex) {
+       assertEquals(ex.getResponse().getStatusCode(), 304);
+     }
+   } finally {
+     returnContainer(container);
+   }
+ }

+The test initializer manages how to run the test in integration (offline expensive tests using the transient provider) vs live (online expensive tests using some other provider).
+The test initializer is a legacy object that can probably be replaced with "test.blobstore.provider=aws-s3" or something.
+For now, you have to pass it.
+{% endhighlight %}